-The Extra Income Spreadsheet is part of a financial planning series called How to Make a Budget.
-To start this series from the beginning, read the introduction.
+The Extra Income Spreadsheet is part of a financial planning series called How to Make a Budget – Easy Steps for Beginners.

 “Were there any checks in the mail for me today, honey?”
 That’s the question I ask Carl every day when he gets home.
 Sure, I’d love to be the gal who gushes words of luuurve when her fine fellow returns from his steady-paying, regular check-depositing job.
 But I’m not.
 At that moment I’m far more interested in knowing if any of my invoiced customers have paid their bills.
 That’s the life of a variable income earner.
 Sorry honey.